barduinor/box-workshop-python/workshops/folders/folders.md

 Resulting in:
 ```
 folder 209415893720 downloads
-Description: This is where my donwloads go, remember to clean it once in a while
+Description: This is where my downloads go, remember to clean it once in a while
 ```
 ## Delete a folder
 Create a new folder called `tmp` inside `downloads`